Georgia Teachers of English to

 Ayanna Cooper, Ed.D., is a consultant, writer, keynote speaker, and advocate for culturally and linguistically diverse learners.
 She is the owner of ACooper Consulting, a business that provides technical assistance to state departments of education and other clients with the goal of improving outcomes for students.
 She emphasizes the importance of building capacity to develop and sustain English language programs, use English language proficiency data, and improve instructional practices.
 She is the author of And Justice for ELs; A Leader's Guide to Creating and Sustaining Equitable Schools, co-editor of Black Immigrants in the United States; Essays on the Politics of Race Language and Voice, and Language Magazine's Pass the Mic series editor.
 She is currently serving on the TESOL Board of Directors.

-Yvonne is Director of Multilingual learner Educator Engagement for Wisconsin Center for Education Products and Services.
-Prior to WCEPS, Yvonne spent 3 years with WIDA, as a Professional Learning Specialist working in both international and domestic settings.
+Yvonne is the Director of MLL Educator Engagement at WCEPS.
+She collaborates closely with National and International Local Education Agencies to discuss educator goals, needs, and develops the best path to topics that best align to their goals.
+Prior to WCEPS, she spent 3 years with WIDA, as a Professional Learning Specialist working in both international and domestic settings.
+As a former language learner that immigrated from Mexico, her experience as a bilingual student adds passion to her work.
 She has worked in education for 25+ years, teaching a variety of language learners from grades Kinder to High School.
-She also worked as a district ELL trainer, ELL instructional coach, family literacy coordinator, and HS parent involvement coordinator.
-She earned her Bachelors in Business Administration from Angelo State University in Texas and her Masters in Bilingual Education from NOVA Southeastern University, Florida.
-Yvonne was born in Chihuahua Mexico and immigrated to the USA as a child.
-She is a former ELL student and now a Bilingual educator who dedicates her work to empower educators to improve the multilingual learners' educational experience.
+She also worked as a district ELL trainer, ELL instructional coach, family literacy coordinator, and a High School parent involvement coordinator.
+She earned her bachelor's in business administration from Angelo State University in Texas and her Masters in Bilingual Education from NOVA Southeastern University, Florida.
 Her endorsements include TESL, Bilingual, and Computer literacy.